ott3r-security/eJPTv2_Notes/README.md

 Feel free to explore the content and use it as a study guide for your own eJPTv2 journey.
 If you find any errors or have suggestions for improvement, please don't hesitate to contribute or reach out.

+You can find more information on their site [here](https://security.ine.com/certifications/ejpt-certification/)
 ## Table of Contents

 1. [Introduction](#introduction)